-In 1994 Sugasawa Sensei was presented with the “Ko Ro Sho”; a special award by the grandmaster, acknowledging his contribution to Wado Ryu karate and his dedication and service to the Renmei.
+In 1994 Sugasawa Sensei was presented with the “Ko Ro Sho”; a special award by the second grandmaster, acknowledging his contribution to Wado Ryu karate and his dedication and service to the Wado Ryu Karate-Do Renmei.

 The name “Shikukai” has its own history.
-It originally derives from the club name of the Meiji University Tokyo karate club “old boys” association, and can mean either, “forty nine club” (or Association) or, “Association of Honourable Gentlemen”.
+It originally derives from the club name of the Meiji University Tokyo karate club “old boys” association.
+See blog post on the origin of ‘Shikukai’.

-Shikukai now has a nucleus of clubs run by a dedicated group of senior instructors, all striving towards one aim; to ensure the perpetuation of pure Wado Ryu technique in the spirit intended by the late grandmaster and his successor.
+Shikukai now has a nucleus of clubs run by a dedicated group of senior instructors, all striving towards one aim; to ensure the perpetuation of pure Wado Ryu technique in the spirit intended by the first grandmaster and his inherited family tradition.

-Fumio Sugasawa was born in Sawara City, Chiba Prefecture, sixty miles east of Tokyo, the youngest son in a family of seven children.
+Sugasawa Fumio was born in Sawara City, Chiba Prefecture, sixty miles east of Tokyo.

-In 1969 he went away to study Commerce at the famous Meiji University, Tokyo.
-Once there he found himself coerced into joining the university karate club – although he admits it did not take much to persuade him.
+In 1969 he went away to study Commerce at Meiji University, Tokyo.
+Where he joined the Meiji University karate club (Wado Ryu).

 He came to the UK in July 1978 and joined a group of resident Japanese instructors responsible for spreading traditional Wado Ryu karate throughout the country.
 He initially taught in the East London area, but soon established contacts with clubs in all parts of the UK.

 Shikukai Karate-Do International is a member of the EKF and abides by EKF Safeguarding policies.
-The appointed Safeguarding officer for Shikukai Karate-Do International is Steve Rawson.
+The appointed Safeguarding officers for Shikukai Karate-Do International is Sue Dodd and Rob Selby.